markjolah/markjolah.github.io/index.md

 I'm a computer scientist, mathematician and software engineer.
 My research has previously focused on high-performance computational software for data processing, machine learning, statistical parameter inference, and stochastic simulation in scientific applications.

-Currently I'm a Software engineer at the of the [(JCSDA) Joint Center for Satellite Data Assimilation](https://www.jcsda.org/).
+Currently I'm a software engineer at the [(JCSDA) Joint Center for Satellite Data Assimilation](https://www.jcsda.org/).

  * [Publications](/publications/)
  * [Github projects list](/projects/)